Lyme disease

 EM rashes appearing on brown-skinned or sun-tanned patients may be more difficult to identify because of decreased contrast between light-skinned tones and the red rash.
 A dark, bruise-like appearance is more common on dark-skinned patients.

 Other symptoms such as joint pains, chills, fever, and fatigue are common, but they may not seem serious enough.
-As the LD spirochete continues spreading through the body, a number of other symptoms including severe fatigue, a stiff, aching neck, and peripheral nervous system (PNS) involvement such as tingling or numbness in the extremities or facial palsy (paralysis) can occur.
+As the LD spirochete continues spreading through the body, a number of other symptoms including severe fatigue, a stiff, aching neck, and peripheral nervous systems (PNS) involvement such as tingling or numbness in the extremities or facial palsy (paralysis) can occur.

 LD has 3 stages.
 Following are the symptoms according to the stages of LD-